jarsonX/Portfolio/IT Trends/README.md

 The project is based on a Capstone Project originally included as a part of IBM Data Analyst Professional Certificate.
 However, I was a bit dissapointed with it, meaning that in real life I would perform much more cleaning on the dataset than it was actually required to pass the exam.
 That is why I created my own version, which hopefully, more accurately represents actual data analyst's work.

 ## Disclaimer for People Taking IBM Data Analyst Professional Certificate course
 You are more than welcome to check my project, compare it to your work and even borrow chunks of code.
-However, please be advised that there are SIGNIFICANT differences between my results and the result required to pass the exam due to reasons described above.
+However, please be advised that due to reasons described above, there are SIGNIFICANT differences between my results and the results required to pass the exam.